 - In a small dish, mix together baking soda and vinegar.
 While the soda/vinegar mixture is bubbling, add it to the batter and mix it well.

-- Using a large cookie scoop, fill the cups 2/3 of the way.
+- Using a large cookie scoop, divide the batter into 12 muffin cups.
+(Fill the cups 2/3 of the way.)

-- Bake for about 18-20 minutes, or until inserted toothpick comes out clean.
+- Bake for 18-20 minutes, or until inserted toothpick comes out clean.

 - Cool the cupcakes for 5 minutes in the pan.
 Then transfer onto a wire rack to cool completely.

-- To make the frosting, in a mixing bowl with paddle attachment, beat cream cheese and butter on medium high speed until fluffy, about 1 minute.
+- In a mixing bowl with paddle attachment, beat cream cheese and butter on medium high speed until fluffy, about 1 minute.

 - Add powdered sugar and beat on low speed for a minute.
 Then increase the speed to medium high and continue to beat until smooth and fluffy, about 3 minutes.